applicativesystem/rust-ancestral-state/README.md

-# rust-ancestral-state
+# rust-bedtools-pangenome
+ - rust-bedtools but from the pangenome point of view.
- - rust ancestral state estimation from genome arthemtic intervals.
+ - rust ancestral state estimation from genome arthemtic intervals from bed alignment.
  - searches for the longest alignment match according to the specified length filter.
  - infers the ancestrals states using the prank.
  - writes the ancestral states in a separate fasta file.